 Who can join Codex?Membership is free, but requires any one of the following as a qualification:

-2) Completion of a major, by-audition-only speculative fiction writing workshop, such as Clarion, Odyssey, Literary Boot Camp, Clarion West, etc.
+3) completion of a major, by-audition-only speculative fiction writing workshop such as Clarion, Odyssey, Literary Boot Camp, Clarion West, Viable Paradise, etc.

-4) Has sold at least 1,000 copies of one or more self-published works of fiction and received author income of at least $5,000 from those sales.
+4) cumulative sales at least 1,000 copies of one or more self-published works of fiction and received author income of at least $5,000 from those sales, or

-5) Has been nominated for or has won a qualifying major award for writing fiction in any form or medium (Campbell, Nebula, Hugo, WGA, etc.)
+5) nomination for or winning of a qualifying major award for writing fiction in any form or medium (Campbell, Nebula, Hugo, WGA, etc.)

 Codex is a community of people who are actively writing.
 As a basis for continued participation in Codex, members stay involved in their writing careers through ongoing research, outlining, revising, writing, submitting, or other writing work.